mikeagun/staticimp/README.md

 ## Introduction
 staticimp (static imp) is a rust-based web service that receives user-generated content and uploads it to a GitLab (and soon GitHub) repository.
-The main purpose is to support dynamic content (e.g. blog post comments) on a fully static website using automatic build+deployment.
+The main goal of staticimp is to support dynamic content (e.g. blog post comments) on a fully static website using automatic build+deployment.

 staticimp consists of a small web service which handles POST requests from HTML forms (it can also accept json and yaml), performs some validation and transformations, then uploads them using the GitLab REST API. staticman also supports moderation,